microsoft/pxt-arcade/docs/courses/csintro1/motion/overlap1.md

 [Alternative Video Location](https://aka.ms/40544a-overlap1task3)

-1. Start with task #2 or your own similar code
+1. Start with [task #2](#task-2) or your own similar code
-2. Enable sprite to move anywhere on screen along x and y axis
+2. Enable the sprite to move anywhere on screen along x and y axis
-3. **Challenge:** using a total of 6 or more sprites and have an overlap involving each SpriteKind.
+3. **Challenge:** using a total of 6 or more sprites, have an overlap involving each SpriteKind.
 Make one of the overlap events play a sound, pause and then stop all sounds

 ### ~hint